Staff Directory - Medea Steinman

 - MST Life Sciences Education Research, University of Maine, Orono

 Medea’s first loves were ecology and environmental science but math skills led her to the engineering program at the University of Colorado, Boulder, and curiosity led her to an international relations degree at UMass.
-While there, she also minored in African studies and lived for a time in Kenya, studying marine biology, history and Swahili.
+While there she also minored in African studies and lived for a time in Kenya, studying marine biology, history and Swahili.
 Later, in New Mexico, she worked in land conservation and environmental consulting and studied ecology and biology at UNM.
-This was a fascinating time academically and professionally, involving lots of fieldwork in the deserts of the southwest while studying with some of the leading ecologists in the country.

-Being a New Englander though (ME and MA), home was calling and she returned east to graduate school at UMaine.
-While participating in the NSF GK-12 program, she taught in schools around central Maine and enjoyed the creative problem of trying to infect pre-college students with her own excitement about science.
+Being a New Englander, she returned east to graduate school at UMaine.
+While participating in the NSF GK-12 program, she taught in schools around central Maine and enjoyed the challenge of trying to infect pre-college students with her own excitement about science.
 This led her to the RiSE Center, where she defended a MST thesis on the topic of “Using Online Data to Teach Science Skills to Middle School Students.”
 She also completed her student teaching at James F. Doughty Middle School in Bangor, receiving certification to teach secondary life science in Maine.